check-spelling-sandbox/materialize/doc/developer/design/20240328_persist_columnar.md

 Like Extension Types, schemas can also be tagged with metadata.
 We already write some [limited metadata](https://github.com/MaterializeInc/materialize/blob/7135e53182c77e2c2fe31fe2aa700adc37ac134d/src/persist/src/indexed/columnar/parquet.rs#L54-L59) to our Parquet files in the form of a [protobuf message](https://github.com/MaterializeInc/materialize/blob/7135e53182c77e2c2fe31fe2aa700adc37ac134d/src/persist/src/persist.proto#L26-L35)
-I propose we extend this message to include include a "version" which initially will just be `1` and can be incremented at its own pace.
+I propose we extend this message to include a "version" which initially will just be `1` and can be incremented at its own pace.
 The goal of this "batch version" is it gives us a way to entirely ignore the new columnar data if necessary.
 For example, say we incorrectly encode the new structured format